nus-cs2113-AY2122S1/ip/docs/README.md

 <br />

 ### Mark a Task as Done: `done`
 Marks a task that DUKE is tracking as done.
+"X" is displayed to mark the task as done.

+>* Note: The index refers to the **list index** beginning from 1 and not **array index** beginning from 0.

 Format: `done <TASK_INDEX>`